 10. Don’t Upload Videos Directly to WordPress

-Alternatively, you can directly upload your video to one of the following video hosting providers to get an embed link.
+Since you probably do not wish for the above scenarios, you can directly upload your video to one of the following popular video hosting providers, and subsequently, use an embedded link.

-Embedding a YouTube video on WordPress is super easy.
-Find the video you wish to embed from YouTube.
-Click the Share link and copy the video URL.
+Embedding a YouTube video on WordPress is thankfully elementary.
+First, simply find the video you wish to embed from YouTube.
+Then, click the Share link and copy the relevant video URL.

 Copy Video URL From YouTube

-Finally, paste the video’s URL directly on your post and click on Update button to get it embed automatically.
+Finally, paste the video’s URL directly into your post and click on the Update button, embedding it automatically.

 Paste YouTube Video URL in WodPress Post

-The following graph represents the Google PageSpeed score after each tweak we implemented on WordPress blog.
+The following pretty graph represents the Google PageSpeed score after each tweak we implemented on the WordPress blog.

 Google Page Score Vs. WordPress Tweaks

-Do you know any other ways to speed up WordPress sites and improve load times?
-Please share them with us in the comments section.
-In case you need our help to improve the pagespeed score of your WordPress website, drop your website name in the comment section and we’ll get back to you.
+Should you require our aid to improve the PageSpeed score of your WordPress website, please also drop your website name in the comment section and we will endeavor to get back to you.